ricallinson/jmm/README.md

 ### jmm here

-Creates a new Java-- workspace at the given path and exports the JMMPATH to that location.
+Creates a new Java-- workspace at the given path and exports the JMMPATH as that directory.

 	jmm here ./some/dir

-Determine if the current directory part of a Java-- workspace.
-If it is export the JMMPATH as that workspace.
+Determine if the current directory is part of a Java-- workspace.
+If it is export the JMMPATH as that directory.

 	jmm here